Charges.com.br: Other characters

 Dinho Star: One of Lesado's 3 parents and former lead singer of the seventies rock band Alfa Sigma.
 In his youth he was a famous and popular singer and also a friend of Bezerra, until he disappeared from the media shortly after the birth of his son.
 Dinho marked his debut in the crossover saga Transando esse Transa in 2013, remaining since then in the core of characters.
-His real name is Eduardo and together with the names of his deceased bandmates they form Lesado's full name.
+His real name is Arnaldo and together with the names of his deceased bandmates they form Lesado's full name.

 Pedrão: A bricklayer with a mineiro accent who works for Odebroxa and is known to often mock people who appear walking in front of the construction site being accompanied by Jerônimo.
 He usually mocks people first by speaking exactly words that might make them angry (and pretending to be talking without noticing the person is around) and then disguises saying that he wasn't actually referring to such a person, but talking about something else and then disguises it by saying that he wasn't actually referring to such a person but talking about something else entirely and claiming to be in favor of the person he's mocking and making the person think that he had judged Pedrão wrong.
 He is married and is Pietra's father.

 Jerônimo: Pedrão's co-worker, usually being portrayed as an unseen character in most episodes in which he appears.
 He often stays on the slab above helping Pedrão to make fun of the people who appear walking in front of the construction site where they work, however unlike Pedrão he tends to be naive and often does what Pedrão says.
 With time it was revealed that Jerônimo was the lost brother of Bezerra, who ended up losing memory after an accident in the past and had been found dead when in fact he had been found by Pedrão, with whom he started to live (curiously he appeared in the old episodes of Só Levando as an easter egg character in the backgrounds).